mhoemmen/wg21-proposals/movable-box/movable-box.md

 ::: add
 [*Note 7*:
-A trivially copy-constructible class `S` is also an implicit-lifetime class.
+A copy-constructible-from-bytes class `S` is also an implicit-lifetime class.
 — *end note*]

 [*Example 3*:
-If `S` is a trivially copy-constructible class and `src` is an object of type `S`, then the following starts the lifetime of an `S` object at `dst_ptr` with the same object representation as that of `src`.
+If `S` is a copy-constructible-from-bytes class and `src` is an object of type `S`, then the following starts the lifetime of an `S` object at `dst_ptr` with the same object representation as that of `src`.